 Customers include commercial businesses, government agencies, associations, and individuals.

-Travelers' business insurance offerings are distributed through about 12,000 independent agents and brokers across the US.
-In business and international, some 11,400 agents are supported by three customer service centers and 120 field offices.
+Travelers' offerings are distributed through about 13,000 independent agents and brokers across the US.
+In business and international, some 11,400 agents are supported by three customer service centers and more than 130 field offices.

-The personal products are distributed through some 12,000 independent agents, employee and affinity groups, and direct marketing.
-Meanwhile, the financial, professional, and international insurance segment distributes products through more than 6,000 independent agents and brokers.
+The personal products are distributed through some 11,000 independent agents, employee and affinity groups, and direct marketing.
+Meanwhile, the bond & specialty insurance segment distributes products through more than 6,000 independent agents and brokers.

 Despite general market turmoil, The Traveler's revenues have maintained a slow-but-steady growth rate in recent years -- a sign that the company has spread itself smoothly across industries and took no significant hits to its premiums.
-In 2013 the company reported a 2% increase in revenues to some $26.2 billion due to higher premiums earned in the business and international insurance segment (primarily due to the acquisition of Dominion) and growth in the bond & specialty segment (reflecting the impact of lower reinsurance costs).
+In 2014 the company reported a 4% increase in revenues to some $27.2 billion due to higher premiums earned in the business and international insurance segment (primarily due to the acquisition of Dominion) and growth in the bond & specialty segment (reflecting the impact of lower reinsurance costs).
 Fee income also grew 10%, due to higher serviced premium volume in workers' compensation residual market pools and higher claims in the large deductible business.
 Those gains were partially offset by a decline in the personal insurance business.

 Net income levels have been more volatile for the company.
 Investment income recovered from stock market woes just in time for an uptick of catastrophe claims in 2010 and 2011 due to harsh weather events, and Travelers' net income dropped both years following common share repurchases.
 In 2012 net income returned to growth, rising some 73% to nearly $2.5 billion in 2012 and 49% to $3.7 billion in 2013.
-The increase was attributed to decreased claims from catastrophe losses.
+The increases were attributed to decreased claims from catastrophe losses.
 In 2014, net income grew marginally (by less than 1%) due to higher revenues but partially offset by increases in operating expenses.